Indonesian General Guidelines for Corporate Governance (PUGKI)

 Disclosure and Transparency

-6.1 Policy on Disclosure 6.1.1 The corporation has disclosure and transparency policies and procedures that ensure the disclosure of material information and safeguard sensitive information as well as corporate secrets.
+6.1 Policy and Disclosure 6.1.1 The corporation has disclosure and transparency policies and procedures that ensure the disclosure of material information and safeguard sensitive information as well as corporate secrets.

-6.1.2 Shareholders’ right to obtain regularly and timely relevant material information regarding the corporation must be met.
+6.1.2 Shareholders’ right to obtain regularly and timely relevant material information regarding the corporation must be me.

 Apply

-The Bank has Corporate Governance Policy No. M.12 and Policy on Communication with Shareholders and Investors No. M.02, which regulate the disclosure of material information and safeguarding sensitive and confidential information, as well as the obligation to disclose/disclosure of information based on applicable regulations.
-The Bank ensures that all shareholders have the same rights in receiving material information correctly, timely, periodically, and according to applicable regulations.
+The Bank has Governance Policy No. M.12 and Communication Policy with Shareholders and Investors No. M.02, which regulate the disclosure of material information and the safeguarding of sensitive and confidential information, as well as disclosure/disclosure obligations in accordance with applicable regulations.
+The Bank ensures that all shareholders have the same right to receive material information accurately, timely, periodically, and in accordance with applicable regulations.

 6.2.2 The Audit Committee ensures the quality of audits on financial report carried out by external auditors.
 This activity includes recommending the appointment, reappointment and, if necessary, the termination and remuneration of the external auditor.